ndaidong/webrender/README.md

 npm i webrender
 ```

-And you can use command line or call it from code.
+Then you can use it with command line or call it from code.

 ### Command Line